 Protein phosphatase 2 (formerly named type 2A) is one of the four major Ser/Thr phosphatases and is implicated in the negative control of cell growth and division.
 Protein phosphatase 2 holoenzymes are heterotrimeric proteins composed of a structural subunit A, a catalytic subunit C, and a regulatory subunit B. The regulatory subunit is encoded by a diverse set of genes that have been grouped into the B/PR55, B'/PR61, and B''/PR72 families.
 These different regulatory subunits confer distinct enzymatic specificities and intracellular localizations to the holozenzyme.
 The product of this gene belongs to the B'' family.
 The B'' family has been further divided into subfamilies.
 The product of this gene belongs to the beta subfamily of regulatory subunit B''. [provided by RefSeq, Apr 2010]

 GeneCards Summary for PPP2R3B Gene

 PPP2R3B (Protein Phosphatase 2 Regulatory Subunit B'', Beta) is a Protein Coding gene.
-Among its related pathways are Cell Cycle, Mitotic and Regulation of retinoblastoma protein.
+Among its related pathways are CTLA4 Signaling and p70S6K Signaling.
 GO annotations related to this gene include calcium ion binding and protein serine/threonine phosphatase activity.
 An important paralog of this gene is PPP2R3C.